The Class of 1967 Internship Program at the Wellesley Centers for Women

 - Ability to work with ease using both Word and Google platforms and products

-- Excellent online search skills
+- Excellent online search and data management skills

-- Excellent graphic communication skills
+- Excellent written, verbal, and graphic communication skills

 - Strong professional communication skills (email, phone, in-person)